confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 ## Solution
 ![event-processor](../img/event-processor.png)
+Typically, you don't define a single event processor in isolation.
+Instead, you define one or more event processors inside an [Event Processing Application](event-processing-application.md) that implements one particular use case end-to-end, or (e.g., in the case of microservices) a subset of the overall business logic limited to the bounded context of a particular domain.

-You can define any number of event processors inside an [Event Processing Application](event-processing-application.md) to perform such tasks as mapping an event type to a domain object, triggering alerts, real-time report updates, and writing out results for consumption by other applications.
+An event processor performs a specific task within the event processing application.
+You can think of it as one processing node (or processing step) of a larger processing topology.
+Examples are the mapping of an event type to a domain object, filtering only the important events out of an [Event Stream](todo: link pattern), enriching an event stream with additional data by joining it to another stream or database table, triggering alerts, or creating new events for consumption by other applications.

 ## Implementation